 The parcels proposed for development by the project include extensive wetland areas and potential vernal pools.
-Construction, including five leaching fields, is proposed within 100 feet of these resource areas.
+Five leaching fields in both the original and revised plan sets remain situated within 100 feet of these resource areas which are down steeps slopes on each side of the leaching fields.
 Maintaining buffers around wetland areas is the most effective means of protecting water quality, habitat and wetland dependent species of wildlife.
 Building housing units and site infrastructure within the wetland buffer zones has the potential to compromise these resource areas.